 Calculus I is designed for students in mathematics, hard sciences, and engineering.
 Content includes limits and their properties, differentiation and its applications, integration, and calculus of exponential and logarithmic functions.
-Students will be expected to use appropriate technology as one tool to achieve competency in Calculus I. A graphing calculator is required for this course.
-Pre-requisites: Grade of "C" or higher in MATH-0105 College Algebra and MATH0112 Trigonometry or MATH-0108 Pre-Calculus.
+Students will be expected to use appropriate technology as one tool to achieve competency in Calculus I. Pre-requisites: Students need to meet the correct placement measure for this course or have completed MATH-0105/0106 College Algebra and MATH-0112 Trigonometry with a grade of "C" or higher or completed MATH-0108 Pre-Calculus with a grade of "C" or higher.